aspose-barcode/Aspose.BarCode-Documentation/java/release-notes/release-notes-2021/aspose-barcode-for-java-21-4-release-notes/_index.md

 ## **Public API and Backward Incompatible Changes**
+-The minimum version of JDK was established as JDK8
 - Removed interface com.aspose.barcode.IBarCodeControl

 A list of classes that moved from com.aspose.barcode to com.aspose.barcode.generation package: